Hydrodynamics of noncircular vortices in beams of light and other two-dimensional fluids: Paraxial/Schr odinger Tilted Vortices

+In principle, it would be possible to use Eq. (\ref{Frelation}) to find both $\xi$ and $\theta$, but this would be a difficult undertaking since the background amplitude and phase are obtained by removing a vortex with the very tilt angles sought.
+A different strategy is therefore taken.
+Recalling the polar decomposition $\F = \V\R$, with $\Vsq =\F \F^T$, the analogous symmetric deformation for the vortex field is $\VLC^2=\FLC \FLC^T$.
+Performing the calculation of $\F \F^T$ using Eq. (\ref{Frelation}) and noting that both $\RLC$ and $\Phibg$ are unitary yields

-The orientation of an arbitrary paraxial vortex can therefore be described in terms of the tilt of a linear-core vortex along with the local background amplitude.
-The eigenvalues of $\VLCsq$ are $1$ and $\sec^2\theta$, and the associated eigenvectors are $\{\cot\xi,1\}$ and $\{-\tan\xi,1\}$.
-These are in terms of the unknown tilt angles, but the eigensystem of the left-hand side is completely determined by paraxial field, $\psi$.
+The orientation of an arbitrary paraxial vortex can therefore be described in terms of the orientation of a circular linear-core vortex along with the local background amplitude.
+While it was convenient to describe vortex stretching in terms of $\ULC$, there is an immediate benefit in calculating $\Vsq$ due to its independence from the background phase.

+The eigenvalues of $\VLCsq$ are $\rho_{bg}^2$ and $\rho_{bg}^2 \sec^2\theta$ and the associated eigenvectors are $\{\cot\xi,1\}$ and $\{-\tan\xi,1\}$.
+The ratio of the eigenvalues and the eigenvectors is then only in terms of the unknown tilt angles, removing the need for the background amplitude to be known.
+However, the eigensystem of the left-hand side is completely determined by the paraxial field $\psi$: One can calculate $\Vsq$ from the total paraxial field by using the relationships between $\Vsq$, $\F$ and $\nabla_\perp \psi$, as in Appendix \ref{Appendix:tiltmeas}.
 Denote the known eigenvectors of $\Vsq$ as ${\boldsymbol\nu}_j$ with eigenvalues $\lambda_j$, $j = 1,2$.
-Then, azimuthal rotation $\xi$ and polar dip $\theta$ are given by
+Then the azimuthal rotation $\xi$ and polar dip $\theta$ are given by